-Surveillance findings help inform local policymakers about the level of arboviral activity and the potential threat to human and animal health.
+Surveillance findings help inform public health officials about the level of arbovirus activity in the environment and the potential threat to human and animal health.
 This plan gives flexibility to state and local government to respond to local conditions.
-The purpose of the State of Vermont Arbovirus Surveillance and Response Plan is to protect public health from an outbreak of WNV or EEEV.
+The purpose of the State of Vermont Arbovirus Surveillance and Response Plan is to protect public health from an outbreak of WNV, EEEV, or JCV.
 The plan emphasizes public education about the transmission of these viruses, reduction of mosquito breeding habitats (e.g., water-collecting containers, tarps, tires, etc.), and personal protective measures to prevent or reduce the risk for exposure.